hutec/UncertaintyNN/README.md

 or all at once with `python evaluation/evaluate_all.py`

 ## TODO
 - Working with higher dimensional data (MNIST)
 - Analyze influence of adversarial attacks

+## Problems
+- When running on the command-line, you might have to set $PYTHONPATH to the root dir: `export PYTHONPATH=.`